spine-tools/SpineOpt.jl/CONTRIBUTING.md

 * Aim for atomic commits, if possible, e.g. `change 'foo' behavior like so` & `'bar' handles such and such corner case`, rather than `update 'foo' and 'bar'` & `fix typo` & `fix 'bar' better`
 * Pull requests will be tested against release and development branches of Julia, so using `Pkg.test("SpineOpt")` as you develop can be helpful
 * The style guidelines outlined below are not the personal style of most contributors, but for consistency throughout the project, we should adopt them
+* If you'd like to join our monthly developer meetings, just send us a message (spine_info@vtt.fi)

 ## Style Guidelines